HexHive/SyzRisk/framework/README.md

     - `OnAnalysisBegin()`: called once upon the startup of the matcher engine.
     - `OnCommitBegin()`: called at the beginning of a commit.
-You might want to reset some of state variables for your description here.
+You might want to reset some of the state variables for your description here.
-    - `OnDiffLine()`: called when the matcher engine hit a new diff line.
+    - `OnDiffLine()`: called when the matcher engine hits a new diff line.
         - `line`: the code subject to this diff.
         - `scope_type`: the scope of this code. (i.e., `func`, `struct`, `init`, or `enum`)
         - `scope_name`: the name of the scope. (e.g., function name)
         - `diff_type`: the type of this diff. (i.e., `+` or `-`)
-    - `OnCommitEnd()`: called at the end of a commit. **This should return a set of the name of matched functions.**
+    - `OnCommitEnd()`: called at the end of a commit. **This should return a set of the names of matched functions.**
     - `OnAnalysisEnd()`: called at the end of the matcher engine.

 ### Function-level Pattern